amac81/amac81/README.md

 🧑‍🎓 Degree in Computer Engineering - Programming

-🤓 I've 20 years background in IT
+🤓 I have more than 20 years background in IT

 👀 I’m interested in learning more and more